|What's The Lamex Stadium Like?

 bit on the pricey side.
 Food included; Pies &

 Pasties (£3.50), Cheeseburgers (£3.50), Burgers

 Bacon & Egg £4) plus Chips (£1.70).
 Normally an

 enjoyable day out and one that fans of most other

 Once inside the ground, the away end has good views of the action with no obstructing pillars and being elevated above the action.
 The only slight negatives were that the catering consisted of just one small hut which looked like it would run out of food pretty quickly (selling steak slice pasties for £3.50) and the toilets which are medium sized but lack sinks, instead providing sanitary spray to wipe your hands.

 Broadhall Way is a decent ground which really only needs some work on the North end to turn it into a really professional looking stadium.
 Itís hard to find an example of a more friendly and relaxed away days anywhere else in the league and while it may not be top of my list for a return visit, I would happily go back in the future'.

 |Where To Eat & Drink?|

-Stand, which is popular with both home and away
+popular with both home and away fans alike.
+However,

 Otherwise there is not much in the way of pubs near to the ground.
 Still if you like your real ale then it is worth taking the 15 minute walk to the 'Our Mutual Friend' pub in Broadwater Crescent.
 This pub which is listed in the CAMRA Good Beer Guide offers seven beers on hand pump, plus real cider and perry.
 If you have time on your hands then you can take the 15-20 minute walk into the town centre, where there are plenty of pubs to be found including a Wetherspoons outlet (called the Standard Bearer, which is located near to the Bus Station).